What Are Edibles?

 Whether marijuana is addictive is a topic of ongoing debate among researchers, healthcare professionals, and the public.
 While marijuana is generally considered less addictive than substances like alcohol, nicotine, or opioids, some people can develop a dependence on it.

 According to the National Institute on Drug Abuse (NIDA), about 9% of people who use marijuana will become dependent on it.
-This means they may develop withdrawal symptoms such as irritability, insomnia, decreased appetite, and anxiety when they stop using marijuana after heavy or prolonged use.
+This means they may develop marijuana withdrawal symptoms such as irritability, insomnia, decreased appetite, and anxiety after heavy or prolonged use.

 Additionally, regular use of marijuana leads to tolerance, meaning that the user will need higher doses to achieve the same effects.
 This can increase the risk of overconsumption and the potential for adverse side effects.